 1. Form Headline

 Don't rely on your landing page body copy alone to compel a lead to fill out your conversion form.
 A simple headline directly above the form reminds the lead what the next step is to receive the free content, assessment or whatever else you're offering in exchange for his or her information.
 Make sure you use action-oriented language such as "Get Your Free eBook" or "View the Infographic Now" rather than just saying "Please Complete the Form."
+Here's an example:

 2. Form Length